gcsuaveiro/threat-reports/2023-10-bank-trojan/report.md

 ## File: Stacks.exe

 This is a somewhat large file for a dropper, at 17MB.
-Sections are the ones expected, plus some oddities, as pointed in a quick scan with [PE Bear](https://hshrzd.wordpress.com/pe-bear/).
+Sections are the ones expected, plus some oddities, as pointed in a quick scan.
 It seems that no packer was used.

-Further quick look at headers and strings identify it as:
+Further quick look with Detect It Easy results in:

 - Windows GUI Application 64 bits
 - Name exported is LoginVCL.exe
-- Signature is x64 Embarcadero Delphi compiler XE7 - 2014 ( EXE ) - embarcadero.com - no sec.
-Cab.7z.Zip [ Win Vista ]
-- Relation to further files to be dropped
 - Has debug information (??)
+- Operation system: Windows(Vista)[AMD64, 64-bit, GUI]
+- Linker: Turbo linker(8.00)
+- Compiler: Embarcadero Object Pascal(Delphi)(35.0 (28.0.44500.8973))
+- Language: Object Pascal(Delphi)
+- Library: Visual Component Library
+- Tool: Embarcadero Delphi(11.0 Alexandria)

+From the signatures we see, this looks like a variant of `TrojanBanker:Win32/Banbra` or `Trojan:Win32/ScarletFlash.A`.
+The strings present are different from the original, but the similarities are relevant.
+It also uses Portuguese strings and commands.

-The large filesize is actually due to a `.debug` section included in the file, which contains debug information in the typical Delphi TDS format.
+The large file size is actually due to a `.debug` section included in the file, which contains debug information in the typical Delphi TDS format.
 By dumping the section we get an TDS file with debug information to be used.
 IDA will also process it.

 The file is standard GUI application with a form.
 Three timers are included in the application, and the malicious code actually is called from the Timers: